-Two security requirements specific to nomadic systems are not fulfilled by those approaches: a way to define rights of a piece of code in a distributed way that should make possible the delegation of rights between entities in charge of certifying pieces of code; and a mechanism to dynamically change the rights of an application is also necessary.
-Section 4 proposes an extension of the Java 2 security model dedicated to nomadic computing.
+Protection of execution environments has been widely addressed [LMR00]: VM approaches such as the sandbox model, the security model of Java 2 [GMPS97], and JavaSeal [BV99] protect the environment through the isolation of potentially malicious code; Proof-carrying code [NL98] relies on a proof that the code respects some security policy.
+Two security requirements specific to nomadic systems are not fulfilled by those approaches: defining rights of a piece of code in a distributed way should make it possible to delegate rights between entities in charge of certifying pieces of code; a mechanism to dynamically change the rights of an application is also necessary.
+Section 4 proposes an extension of the Java 2 security model addressing these needs.